 This is interesting for three points:

-1) Instead of responding to the issues raised by us, Niall Corbet argues that his investigation’s conclusions are correct by making an ‘appeal to the authority’ of the “highly qualified and experienced geologists“.
+1) Instead of addressing the issues raised by us, Niall Corbet argues that his investigation’s conclusions are correct by making an ‘appeal to the authority’ of the “highly qualified and experienced geologists“.

 2) None of these geologists are highly qualified and experienced when it concerns Birk Knowes.